Updated on Thursday, 30th April, 2020

 - Understanding the differences in the way food and liquids should be modified is very important – for Chefs, residents, families, and care staff alike.

-The International Dysphagia Diet Standardisation Initiative (IDDSI) is now underway, with a goal to develop standardised terminology for texture modified foods and thickened liquids for people needing different forms of texture modification.
+The International Dysphagia Diet Standardisation Initiative (IDDSI) was introduced in 2020, with a goal to develop standardised terminology for texture modified foods and thickened liquids for people needing different forms of texture modification.
 The Dieticians Association Australia is one of many international supporters of the standardisation.

 Swallowing is a complex function we do both voluntarily and as an automatic reflex.
 When we eat, food is chewed, moved around in the mouth until it reaches a spot at the back of the tongue where our swallow reflex is triggered.
 This video animates what happens with dysphagia.